 Applications for filming on the highway must be received with the following notice before the date on which the filming is due to take place:

-2 working days’ notice will be required for small applications with cast and crew under 5 people with a hand held camera
+- 2 working days’ notice will be required for small applications with cast and crew under 5 people

-If you would like to film on the public highway, please either complete an application form, email or call the Surrey Film Office on 020 8213 2737.
+If you would like to film on the public highway, please complete our online application form.

 What are the terms and conditions?